uday68/myprofile/README.md

 # myprofile
-This is my first repository
+This is my first repository author - uday